 Trust in the policy is a crucial factor, for which interpretability or explainability often is mandatory.
-With the provided ground truth through the explicit use of context features, cRL could be the base for studying interpretability and explainability of (deep) RL.
-By enabling AutoRL studies and different representation learning approaches, cRL will contribute to better interpret the training procedures.
+With the provided ground truth through the explicit use of context features, \acl{cRL} could be the base for studying the interpretability and explainability of (deep) RL.
+By enabling AutoRL studies and different representation learning approaches, \acl{cRL} will contribute to better interpreting the training procedures.

-cRL further allows to study explainability on the level of learned policies.
-We propose to study the sensitivity of particular policies to different types of context.
+\acl{cRL} further allows studying explainability on the level of learned policies.
+We propose to study the sensitivity of particular policies to different types of contexts.
 Thus, the value and variability of a context might serve as a proxy to explain the resulting learned behavior.
-Such insights might then be used to predict how policies might look like or act (e.g., in terms of frequency of action usage) in novel environments, solely based on the provided context features.
+Such insights might then be used to predict how policies might look or act (e.g., in terms of frequency of action usage) in novel environments, solely based on the provided context features.